ChainsQueenEth/fintech/README.md

 1. Connect to real financial APIs (banking aggregates, FX rates, insights)
 2. Expand authentication + onboarding surfaces
 3. Layer in visual regression snapshots (e.g., Storybook with Chromatic)
-4. Automate CI pipeline (lint, test, typecheck) with GitHub Actions
+4. Add CD to auto-deploy to GitHub Pages from CI (e.g., on tags or `main`)

 ---
 Crafted to showcase a modern fintech experience and a maintainable front-end foundation.